Installation of a User Pool Scheduler Node

 When asked if you want to enable Match authentication, if you are using Condor 7.1.3 or later, answer 'y' unless you have a reason not to.

 The scheduler node software should be installed as root.
+While it is possible to run the schedds as a non-privileged user, it has some serious security implications; see the Condor manual for details.
 The whole process is managed by a install script described below.

 You will be presented with this screen: